AysunAhmedov/UserManagementAPI/README.md

 2. Build the Project:

-- Open terminal and type:
+- Open terminal in /UserManagementAPI folder and type:

  		mvn clean package